atavice/hymate-energy-flow-optimization/README.md

 Model explanation and mathematical formulation of the problem can be found in mathematical formulation pdf

-Part_A implemented and added as both .ipynb and .py file.
+Part_A implemented and added as a .ipynb file including the outputs and plots.

-Part_B implemented and added as both .ipynb and .py file.
+Part_B implemented and added as a .ipynb file including the outputs and plots.